sofiamrtll/thesis/README.md

 - Baseline_vs_Setting_A_aug
 - Baseline_vs_Setting_B_aug

-For the Baseline_vs_Setting notebooks--> possibility to input either negative-1 (unbound sequences) or negative-2 (sequences bound to ther RBPs) as class 0.
+For the Baseline_vs_Setting notebooks--> possibility to input either negative-1 (unbound sequences) or negative-2 (sequences bound to other RBPs) as class 0.

-Credits :

-LICENSE!!!!